paul-ollis/vim-vpe/docs/guide/plugins.rst

 Loading
 -------

-VPE plug-ins are loaded after other Vim startup (by using the :vim:`VimEnter` auto command).
-VPE scans the vpe_plugins directory for auto-loadable plug-in modules and packages during normal Vim start up.
+VPE plug-ins are loaded after Vim completes it normal starup an plug-in loading (by using the :vim:`VimEnter` auto command).

-Each one it finds is loaded by simply importing it as a sub-module or sub-pakage of the vpe_plugins package.
-For example if your plugin file is my_plugin.py then VPE will import it as:
+VPE scans the vpe_plugins directory for auto-loadable plug-in modules and packages.
+Each plug-in found is loaded by simply importing it as a sub-module or sub-pakage of the ``vpe_plugins`` namespace package.
+For example if your plugin file is my_plugin.py then VPE will effectively import it as:

 .. code-block:: py

     import vpe_plugins.my_plugin

+VPE imports plug-ins in ``sorted()`` order.
+This should be considered as an implementation detail, that can sometimes make debugging plug-ins easier.
+This feature should not be relied on by normal plug-in code.
+A future version of VPE may change to a different, but still consistent, import order.

 Initialisation